 In order to cut down on the number of dog bite claims, insurance carriers ask you what breed of dog you have.
 They check the breed against their list of dogs that are not acceptable because they have a high tendency to bite people.

-Unfortunately, it is possible that you will be turned downed for homeowners insurance if the company does not feel your breed of dog is acceptable.
+Unfortunately, it is possible that you will be turned downed for Texas homeowners insurance if the company does not feel your breed of dog is acceptable.
 However, not all insurance companies work off the same list.
 So, your breed may actually be acceptable by another company.

 According to, www.texasquotes.com (a Texas Homeowners Insurance Company), most homeowners are not aware that insurance companies gather personal information from a variety of sources to determine whether you are a high risk for reporting insurance claims.
 Some carriers call it a risk profile or your insurance score.
 Profiles may include a history of your previous insurance claims, driving record and credit score.